josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 ### Child route configuration

-As a host page for the "Crisis Center" feature, generate a `CrisisCenterHome` component in the `crisis-center` folder.
+As a host page for the "Crisis Center" feature, generate a `CrisisCenterHome` component in the `crisis-center` directory.

 <code-example format="shell" language="shell">